wirfandeneinenpfad/txt.tr-w.xyz/_posts/2021-03-04-JHI_Blog_Arendt_Amery_Intellectual_limits.md

 ## *The public intellectual as a contested figure*

 The position of the public intellecutal is a contested one.
-On the one hand they play a big role in the deliberation of societal und poltical affairs; on the other hand there\'s a persistent skepticism towards the intellectual view of the current which stems from a widely accepted sentiment, that there\'s a inherent disconnect from reality in intellcetual debates, that they represent the observation down from the "ivory tower".
-On the right side of the political spectrum this contesdeness manifests itself in accusations against intellectuals of maintaining an elitist, biased and unrealistic view on socienty and currant affairs.
-This kind of populist anti-Intellecutalism is not only a phenomenon of recent political developments: Theodor W. Adorno noted already in his 1967 lecture \"Aspekte des neuen Rechtsradikalismus\" ("Aspects of Contemporary Right-Wing Radicalism") what central role Anti-Intellectualism plays in right wing ideology.
-Adorno explains this distrust and hostility in terms of an ideology, which views the intellectual
+On the one hand they play a significant role in the deliberation of social und poltical affairs; on the other hand, there\'s a persistent skepticism toward their perception of the present, based on the widely held sentiment that it is inherently disconnected from reality—that, in short, it is nothing more than an observation from the top of the “ivory tower.”.In right-wing attacks against intellectuals, the latter are accused of representing an elitist, biased, and ultimately unrealistic view of society and current affairs.

+This populist anti-intellectualism is by no means of recent origin: Already in his 1967 lecture [“Aspekte des neuen Rechtsradikalismus”](https://www.youtube.com/watch?v=wnZWobxWo90) ([“Aspects of Contemporary Right-Wing Radicalism”](https://www.wiley.com/en-us/Aspects+of+the+New+Right+Wing+Extremism-p-9781509541447)), Theodor W. Adorno noted the central role of anti-intellectualism in right-wing ideology.
+Hinting at its structural similarity to antisemitism, Adorno considered anti-intellectualism an ideology that perceives the intellectual

 > \"as a kind of vagrant in life, an 'air person' \[\...\].
 According to
 > this ideology, whoever does not participate in the division of labour,